 This course introduces the student to basic statistical concepts, descriptive statistics, probability, and the basic concepts of research design as they are applied in the social and behavioral sciences.
-Prerequisite: MTH 110 or above
+(Previously known as SOC 288) Prerequisite: MATH 1100 or above

-SOC 290 SPECIAL TOPICS (1-3)
+SOCI 2900 SPECIAL TOPICS (1-3) (Previously known as SOC 290)

-SPANISH (SPN)
+SPANISH (SPAN)

-SPN 110 BASIC SPANISH I (4)
+SPAN 1110 BASIC SPANISH I (4)

 This course provides beginning Spanish for students without previous experience in Spanish.
 Introduction to the fundamentals of the Spanish language with emphasis on listening comprehension and speaking.
+(Previously known as SPN 110)

-SPN 111 BASIC SPANISH II (4)
+SPAN 1120 BASIC SPANISH II (4)

 This course provides beginning Spanish for students who have completed SPN 110 or the equivalent.
 Continued development of listening and speaking skills and the introduction to basic reading and oral reporting in Spanish.
-Prerequisite: SPN 110 or equivalent
+(Previously known as SPN 111) Prerequisite: SPAN 1110 or equivalent

-SPEECH (SPH)
+SPEECH (SPCH)